CarGurus Header

 9/10

-The 2025 Hyundai Kona Electric featured dual 12.3-inch displays, with a digital gauge cluster and infotainment system offering wireless Apple CarPlay and Android Auto.
-The EV page provided detailed battery usage information.
-The native navigation system predicted charging needs and suggested routes.
-The Kona had four USB-C ports and vehicle-to-load capability for charging external devices.
-N Line and Limited trims offered Hyundai's Digital Key 2 for smartphone or smartwatch access.
+The 2025 Hyundai Kona Electric came with dual 12.3-inch displays, wireless Apple CarPlay and Android Auto, and a WiFi hotspot.
+The infotainment system included an EV page for battery usage insights and a navigation system that predicted charging needs.
+The Kona featured four USB-C ports and vehicle-to-load capability for charging external devices.
+Higher trims offered Hyundai's Digital Key 2 for smartphone or smartwatch access.

 Safety